romanoh/Mp3tag/readme.md

 # Audiobook Tag Scraper

 This is my modified custom web source for [mp3tag](https://www.mp3tag.de/en/).
-The original authors are qudo, dano, and seanap https://community.mp3tag.de/t/ws-audible-albums-and-series/41227.
+The original authors of Web source are qudo, dano, and seanap https://community.mp3tag.de/t/ws-audible-albums-and-series/41227.
+I have add it an Action and an Export file, to use together.

 This helps me make sure all audiobooks are tagged properly, have the correct filenames, and have the proper folder structure.
 This ensures consistency across Plex.